-Graduate students will be subject to review for academic dismissal for any of the following reasons:
+Graduate and post-baccalaureate students will be subject to review for academic dismissal for any of the following reasons:

-- Two consecutive semesters with a cumulative GPA below 3.000 (or one semester plus the two summer sessions immediately before or after) - Two consecutive semesters of academic probation (or one semester plus the two summer sessions immediately before or after) - Failure to pass a 3-credit course in one academic year - Failure to satisfy the terms of a program remediation plan (for students enrolled in the Clinical Mental Health Counseling program)
+- Two consecutive semesters with a cumulative GPA below 3.000 (or one semester plus the two summer sessions immediately before or after) - Two consecutive semesters of academic probation (or one semester plus the two summer sessions immediately before or after) - Failure to pass at least one 3-credit course with a B or higher in one academic year - Failure to satisfy the terms of a remediation plan

 The Graduate Academic Standards Committee composed of the vice president for academic affairs and dean of the college, the associate vice president and dean for graduate studies, the senior director for graduate studies, and two members of the Graduate Committee on Policy, Curriculum and Academic Planning imposes academic dismissal and may specify a length of time a student must wait before they may apply for re-enrollment.
 A student may be dismissed at any time if this committee judges the student's academic performance to be unsatisfactory or if they have violated the specific conditions of their academic probation or remediation.
 A student readmitted after academic dismissal will be placed on academic probation for their first semester.
 Any transcript issued following the academic dismissal will carry the notation of academic dismissal.
+The committee's decision is final.